kachunchau/kachunchau/content/portfolio/route-one.md

 {{< img src="/images/Route-One-05.jpg" alt="Detail page" >}}

-A complete redesign at blubolt.
-Before the redesign their site was old and hard to search for specific products.

-Modern typeface and clean layout to let their products breathe.
+## Overview

+A complete redesign at blubolt due to Route One's ever expanding warehousing they needed a UX to reflect the customer facing side.

+### Goals and objectives

+* Easy to navigate
+* Better conversions

+A modern typeface sans-serif was used to convey strong and indepdent whereas a grid layout lets their product imagery shine.

+Due to how important the product pages were I had to make sure the main call to action has the highest contrast